Types of Pipe Joints / Piping Joints

 Fig. 1: Types of Pipe Joints

-Welded joints (Butt-welded joints)
+2. Welded joints

-Butt-welded pipe joints are the most common for pipes in large commercial, institutional and industrial systems.
+Butt-welded pipe joints are the most common for pipes in large commercial, institutional, and industrial systems.
 Skilled pipe welders and fitters are required for butt welding.
 Butt-welded pipe joints provide extremely good strength and leakage integrity.
 This pipe joining results in a low-pressure drop as the inside surface of a butt-welded piping system is smooth and continuous.

 Butt-welded pipe joints are the preferred joints for high-temperature-pressure large-bore pipe applications.
 Most butt-welded piping installations are used for size NPS 2 (DN 50) or larger.
 They produce a smooth external pipe surface.